 CAMBA’s Magnolia House Women’s Shelter, located in the Brownsville section of Brooklyn, serves 200 single women at any given time.
 The majority of these clients are diagnosed with mental illness, some dually with chemical addictions as well.
 CAMBA operates Magnolia House and other homeless shelters funded by New York City Department of Homeless Services.
 Each shelter offers clients a supportive, structured therapeutic, safe, and drug-free facility.
 Homeless (often mentally-ill and substance-abusing) men and women are provided with comprehensive services to stabilize their condition in order to successfully transition into to permanent and/or supported housing.

-Position: Client Advocate
+Position: Peer Advocate

 Reports To: Program Manager